ofy2016/springNote/README.md

 # 20160728SpringMVC
-this is a simple Spring demo for study
+this is a simple spring demo for study